 3) Dallas Texans

-One of the oldest and most established soccer clubs in North Texas, Dallas Texans does well with all ages, both boys and girls.
+The Dallas Texans are one of the oldest and most established soccer clubs in North Texas.
+They do well with all ages, both boys and girls.

 Some of the best pro players grew up playing for the Texans.